gtfierro/cs268-project/presentation/outline.md

     schedules and route through powered nodes when/if possible.
   - This will leverage existing work like B-MAC~\cite{polastre2004versatile}
     and the new 802.15.4e standard.

+## What Routing Needs To Do

+Here we establish context for *why* we are doing the things we are doing.

+1. Mote needs to discover its prefix: ipv6 addresses for lowpans divided up into:
+    `<64 bit shared prefix for mesh> : <48 bit MAC> : <16 bit ID>`
+2. Build Upward routes:
+    discover and decide upon a "preferred parent" for a default route
+3. Build Downward routes:
+    Construct a Neighbor Table of other motes w/n the same bcast domain Construct a table of motes reachable through those neighbors
+4. Point to Point?
+    in 1-3 hops, "triangle routing" is acceptable
+5. Support multiple BRs:
+    Helps maintain 1-3 hop
+    Different prefixes?
+Same prefix?
+How to keep reachability information consistent?